NickMeim/STAT3_Regulation/README.md

 **R dependencies**:

-If you want, you can run the setup_rlibs.R script in Rstudio or any R command line environment.
+If you want, you can run the setup_rlibs.R script in Rstudio or any R command line environment. **If you do, first make sure you have mannually installed the devtools package which is utilized for installing R libraries from github.**

 This will install **the latest versions of the libraries used (not the specific ones that were used in the study)**.